UKHO/dotnet-guild/dotnetversions.md

 If the application is likely to expire or move into maintenance-only mode before 2023 (thus there there are no requirements for the features or performance offered by Core and .NET vNext), then remain on the .NET Framework and upgrade to the latest 4.x.
 Re-targeting as well as a runtime upgrade, will ensure the application can use more shared code and be in a good position to migrate if circumstances change.

-If an application's own lifecycle comfortably extends into 2023 with new features in the pipeline, then plan a migration away from NETfx.
-Whether this is directly to Core 3.1, .NET 5 or .NET 6, or on an upgrade schedule, will depend on timescales and other resources available.
-A 'stepping stone' approach is naturally safer but note that .NET 5 is not LTS so an upgrade will be forced, probably around by January 2022 (3 months after v6 LTS is released).
+If an application's own lifecycle comfortably extends into 2024 with new features in the pipeline, then plan a migration away from NETfx.
+As of November 2021, this should be directly to .NET 6, which will be support until November 2024.

-A road-map for to .NET 6 while remaining on LTS:

-1. .NET 4.x -> Core 3.1
-2. Core 3.1 -> .NET 6 (between .NET 6 release ~10/11/2021 and 3.1 support end 03/12/2022)

-With larger applications, it is safer to upgrade in stages from 4.x to Core 3.1 in development, to make better use of the migration guides e.g. for ASP.NET https://docs.microsoft.com/en-us/aspnet/core/migration/proper-to-2x/?view=aspnetcore-3.1.
+Make use of the migration guides e.g. [for ASP.NET](https://docs.microsoft.com/en-us/aspnet/core/migration/50-to-60?view=aspnetcore-3.1&tabs=visual-studio).

-An alternative road-map to .NET 6 (LTS) with smaller upgrade windows on the 'current train':

-1. .NET 4.x -> .NET 5 (non-LTS)
-2. .NET 5 -> .NET 6 (support for .NET 5 ends 3 months after .NET 6 is released ~10/11/2021)

 ## 2. Existing .NET Core Applications

-The road-maps for applications targeting .NET Core will look different for a couple of reasons:
+The road-maps for applications targeting .NET Core 3.1 or .NET 5 will be the similar.
+Both should have planned upgrades to .NET 6 but within different time windows depending on when their support expires.

-- Shorter support periods so upgrading is forced.
-- The move from Core 3.1 in particular to .NET 5 is trivial and we have expertise for migrating from 2.1 to 3.1 already across the teams.

-### 2.1 Currently supported Core LTS versions
+### 2.1 Currently supported .NET 5+ or .NET Core versions

-- .NET Core 3.1.
-Supported until 03/12/2022
+- .NET Core 3.1 is supported until 03/12/2022.
-- .NET Core 2.1.
-Supported until 21/08/2021
+- .NET 5 is supported until around May 2022.

 For more details and to check latest patch version see the [.NET Core and .NET Support Policy](https://dotnet.microsoft.com/platform/support/policy/dotnet-core).